Tailored JSON-LD for e-commerce entities, including merchant trust signals, VAT data, and return policies.

 For online retailers, basic contact information isn't enough to establish authority.
 Google expects merchant-specific signals to verify that you're a legitimate, transparent business.
 The key additions for e-commerce are:

-These fields directly support Google's E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness) evaluation framework.
+These fields directly support Google's E-E-A-T evaluation framework.
 Merchants who are transparent about their policies and registration details are treated as more trustworthy than those who aren't.

 The hasMerchantReturnPolicy property supports more fields than this generator currently outputs.
 If you're editing JSON-LD manually, here are the key fields available: